 I was so curious about and engulfed in my dreams, that it confused me that everyone else wasn’t.
 Mine were so interesting that I expected that when we went around other people, for everyone to be talking about what they had dreamt about the night before.
 I waited…eavesdropped on plenty of adult conversations…and it never happened.
 I played with my cousins day after day, and none of them ever said, “guess what I dreamt about last night”.
 It wasn’t long before I started to wonder whether other people had the types of dreams I did.
 I reasoned that they couldn’t be, because if they did, they’d definitely be talking about it.
 I would have recurring dreams sometimes, and eventually I realized that after I told my mother about the dream, I wouldn’t have it again.
 So, after the third night of having any dream I’d tell my mom about it, to get rid of it.
 In hindsight, perhaps those were specifically for her.

-I also don’t care to reveal many of my past lives because I’ve come to an inner knowing that these things are revealed to me for my own growth and understanding of myself.
+I also don’t care to reveal many of my past lives because I’ve come to an inner knowing that these things are revealed to me for my own growth and understanding of myself, purpose, and perhaps karma.
 For example, there are many times that I will be naturally drawn to a particular person, or a certain practice will resonate with me.
-Then I will sometimes be shown a memory of myself engaging in that particular practice in another life.
+Then I will sometimes tap into a memory of myself engaging in that particular practice in another life.
 This has served me as a sort of confirmation and validation of my own intuition, or connection with my Higher Self, or Spirit.
-This has given me great confidence in that connection and allowed me to relax on my path with full faith that I’m being guided and will eventually get wherever it is I’m supposed to go spiritually and materially in this life.
+This has given me great confidence in that connection and allowed me to relax on my path with full faith that I’m being guided and will eventually get wherever it is I’m supposed to go and learn what I’m supposed to learn in this life.
+Judging by the course of my current path, I’m also thinking that I’m supposed to correct certain things I put into play or encouraged long ago.
 So, that’s what I see as the ultimate purpose in Spirit revealing these things to me, not necessarily for others to know in detail.
 Still I believe it can benefit others, perhaps in doubt of the reality of reincarnation to know that these things are possible.

 Initially I didn’t embrace my dreams in the way that I do now.
 When I first started on this path I wanted to be able to do everything everyone else could.
 If I heard someone say it was possible, and that they could do it, I wanted to be able to do it…like yesterday.
-I was comparing myself to others to the point that I wasn’t appreciating my own natural abilities, and doubting myself.
-Some people are naturally clairvoyant, clairaudient, can see sound, and auras, all kinds of shit.
-These are also things that with work, anyone can develop, just like any ability.
-However, I wasn’t embracing the fact that to enter the akasha and see past lives, something I could do naturally since childhood was beneficial as well.
-So, never compare yourself to other people, especially spiritually, because you are exactly what you’re supposed to be, and you could be overlooking something meant for you, for a specific reason because you’re too busy focusing on others.
+I was comparing myself to others to the point that I wasn’t appreciating my own path, and doubting myself.
+Some people are naturally clairvoyant, clairaudient, telepathic, can see sound, and auras, all kinds of cool shit.
+However, now I know that my experience is what’s beneficial TO ME, and the same for each individual.
+Plus when I questioned myself I really couldn’t even think of a good reason I wanted to do those other things except thinking it was what made someone spiritual or “powerful”.
+At that time I also didn’t understand that literally everyone is a spiritual being.
+We are all fragments of the Divine, God, Universe, or whatever you identify with.
+Nothing determines that but your existence.
+We are all the exact expressions we are meant to be, we only have to realize it.
+I wanted to share that lesson I learned so hopefully no one reading this feels that way.
+Never compare yourself to other people.
+You could be overlooking something meant for you, for a specific reason because you’re too busy focusing on others.
 So, with my fascination of dreams, it’s no wonder my first novel, “Lucid Lou”, is dream focused.
-It’s finally done, and I can’t wait to share it with everyone really soon 🙂
+It’s finally done, and I can’t wait to share it with everyone really soon. 😊